How to Care for Your Fiddle-Leaf FigKeep your fiddle-leaf fig tree happy and healthy with a little TLC and the right

 Fertilize during the active growing season (spring through fall) with a high-nitrogen foliage plant food that includes micronutrients.
-You can even find fertilizers specially formulated for fiddle-leaf figs and other ficus.
+You can even find fertilizers specially formulated for fiddle-leaf fig trees and other ficus.
 Don’t feed during the winter months.

 Photo by: Ros Fraser / Shutterstock

 Clean the leaves every one to two weeks with a damp cloth to rid them of dust and keep them nice and shiny.
 Removing dust will also let more sunlight get to the leaves and aid in photosynthesis.
 Also clip off any brown or damaged leaves; they can’t be revived, and your plant will look better and stay healthier without them.

 When your fiddle-leaf is young, repot it every spring into a pot about 2 inches in diameter larger than the current one.
 Use a heavy container to help prevent toppling, or nest a plastic container with drainage holes inside a sturdier one made of clay or ceramic.
 You may also need to add a bamboo cane or moss-covered pole for support.
 As the plant matures and becomes too unwieldly for repotting, top dress it instead by scooping out the top 2 to 3 inches of soil and replacing it with fresh potting mix.